LivePersonInc/developer-center/pages/documents/data/messaging-operations/methods/messaging-estimated-wait-time.md

 **Response Body**

-This is an example request which contains information for two skills, skills=2,3 where there is data only for skill "3".
+This is an example response which contains information for two skills, skills=2,3 where there is data only for skill "3".

     {
         "estimatedWaitTimeResponse": [